Beyond Worst-case: A Probabilistic Analysis of Affine Policies in Dynamic Optimization: Family of worst-case distribution

 For any $m$ sufficiently large, the authors in \cite{BG10} present an instance where affine policy is $\Omega( m^{\frac{1}{2}- \delta } )$ away from the optimal adjustable solution.
 The parameters of the instance in \cite{BG10} were carefully chosen to achieve the gap $\Omega(m^{\frac{1}{2}- \delta})$.
-In this section, we show that the family of worst-case instances is not measure zero set.
-In fact, we exhibit a distribution and an uncertainty set such that a random instance from that distribution achieves a worst-case bound of $\Omega(\sqrt{m})$ with high probability.
-The coefficients $\tilde{B}_{ij}$ in our bad family of instances are independent but not identically distributed.
+In this section, we show that the family of worst-case instances is not a measure zero set.
+In fact, we exhibit a distribution and an uncertainty set such that a random instance, $\tilde{\mb B}$ sampled from that distribution achieves a worst-case bound of $\Omega(\sqrt{m})$ with high probability.
+The coefficients $\tilde{B}_{ij}$ in our bad family of instances are independent but they depend on the dimension of the problem.
 The instance can be given as follows.

 \begin{theorem} For the instance defined in \eqref{ex:bad:dist}, we have with probability at least $1-1/m$,